SerhanMiah/Serhan-SpaceInvader/README.md

 }
 ```

-![game-screenshot](./assets/screenshots/image6.png)

 For this project, we will be using JavaScript and CSS to create the grid.
 So creating a function called createGrid() will hold the cell from the div element.
-Once the CSS was completed.
-The function createGrid was done by using a for loop to wrap the cell and push the cell so what was created was shown below and in the browser.
+Once the CSS was completed, the createGrid function was done by using a loop to wrap and push the cell so what was created was shown below and in the browser.

+![game-screenshot](./assets/screenshots/image6.png)